adapta-project/adapta-gtk-theme/README.md

  > **Note:**
  >
- >   * The installer installs GNOME/Budgie-Desktop support even if all of options above were applied.
+ >   * The installer installs Budgie-Desktop support even if all of options above were applied.
  >   * Cinnamon/Unity/Mate support hooks `metacity-1` directory even if GNOME-Flashback support was disabled.

 6. To enable extra Gtk+ release support, pass these options: